 Students are required to have an electronic security photo ID badge for the safety and protection of all faculty, staff, and students on campus.
-Additionally, this badge allows students access to buildings and computer labs after hours, as well as parking surfaces.
+Additionally, this badge allows students access to buildings and computer labs, as well as parking surfaces.

 Badge applications for the CU Anschutz Medical Campus are issued to the ID Badge Office by the education staff prior to the start of a student's first semester in the program.
-Students should schedule an appointment to pick up their Anschutz Medical Campus ID Badge by calling 303-724-0399.
-The ID Badge Office is located in Building 500 on the first floor, next to the food court.
+Students should pick up their badges at one of the badging pickup days or make alternate arrangements with the Office of Academic and Student Affairs (coloradosph.studentaffairs@cuanschutz.edu)